Maptime030/ElectoraleGeografie/README.md

 Open.
 Wait a little...
 TADA!

-Now right click the layer and `Save As...` a GeoJSON, ShapeFile ect.
+Now right click the layer and `Save As...` a GeoJSON, Esri Shape file ect.
 Add the saved file to the map, because we will work further with the saved file!

 We also prepared [some Esri Shape files](/shapefiles) for you already wich you can also download and open in QGIS.